An opportunity to apply for a prestigious funded full-time PhD with UWE Bristol, Hartpury University and the University of Bristol.

 The closing date for applications is 28 August 2022

-This project is a collaboration between the UWE Bristol and Hartpury University.
+This project is a collaboration between Hartpury University, University of the West of England and University of Bristol and it is well suited for PhD students interested in the use of novel technologies to improve animal welfare.
 The PhD student will join a multidisciplinary research group and will receive excellent training and support from their supervisory team.

 The studentship is available from 1 January 2023 for a period of three years, subject to satisfactory progress and includes a tax exempt stipend, which is currently £16,602 per annum.